 Car insurance deductibles are usually required when you are the at-fault driver.
 If you were not at fault, the other driver’s insurance company should pay your repair bills, up to the limits of the policy.
 If it is not clear who was at fault, the insurance company must investigate.
 This investigation can take some time, however; your car is probably waiting in the repair shop.

-If you need your car back to go to work and run errands, you might end up paying the deductible out of pocket.
+If you need your car back to go to work and run errands, you might end up paying the auto insurance deductible out of pocket.
 If that happens and the other driver is later found responsible for the collision, you should get your deductible back after the two insurance companies finish looking over the evidence.
 Essentially, the other driver’s insurance company pays your insurance company, and you receive a deductible reimbursement.

 Choosing the Right Car Insurance Deductible